libraab/NetPractice/README.md

 Step 1)- Clear all the sections that you can clear.
 Let's start on clean sheet.

-Step 2)- Host A, B and C are in the same network (they are linked to each other by the wire, it's like the switch doesn't exist), give them all the same mask.
+Step 2)- Host A, B and C are in the same network (they are linked to each other by the wire, let's just assume that the switch doesn't exist), put the same mask to all 3 of them.

-Step 3)- Give Host C & B close ip addresses to Host A ip addr.
+Step 3)- Give Host C & B close ip addresses to Host A's IP.

 (if the 2 ip addresses that comes after doesn't work try the 2 that comes before).